briansnelson/about-me/README.md

 * I can feel how this didn't totally stick yet today.
 It will likely be another day or two/three before I begin to feel somewhat comfortable with these loops.
 I will have erotic dreams about the explanation point!
 What a beautiful symbol--that SAVED me to get out of both loops for questions 6 and 7.

+## Lab 4.
+Pair Programming

+This was a terrific experience.
+I learned so much faster with Quen.
+I was the driver the first night, I needed the reps writing the code even if I didn't fully understand it.
+When Quen was the driver the next day--he did in 8 minutes what I took about an hour to complete!
+Crazy.

+I am looking at the submission details--and I don't understand accessibility.
+I have no idea what an accessibility audit is...should have asked before leaving class.